auth0/docs/articles/metadata/lock.md

 ## Defining User Metadata on Signup

-For information on adding `user_metadata` on signup, see the section on Lock [Custom Sign Up Fields](/libraries/lock/v10/new-features#custom-sign-up-fields)
+For information on adding `user_metadata` on signup, see the section on Lock [Additional Signup Fields](/libraries/lock/v10/customization#additionalsignupfields-array-)

 ## Working with User Metadata